colmoneill/drafts/research-methodologies/what-how-why.md

 <br><sup>(55 words)

 #### Why
 Because this is an interesting topic for graphic designers who regularly need to deal with hierarchy in content.
-Also because the school's project call was interesting.
+Also because the schools project call was interesting.
 It displayed a healthy dose of openness.
 Also because I enjoy the idea of challenging schooling models.
 Teacher to students versus peers to peers.
 <br><sup>(50 words)

 ---

 ## Drawing curved
 #### What
 A text attempting to collect the reasons and frustrations of drawing vector curves in graphic design software.
-A vector curve is an image making —and describing— technique that opposes itself to bitmap, pixel based images.
+A vector curve is an image making and describing technique that opposes itself to bitmap, pixel based images.
 The text exists to think about design processes, and how our tools work.
 <br><sup>(48 words)

 #### How